votsun/human-detection/README.md

 1. Make sure to include any required libraries that need to be installed for your project to run.

 2. Download the "human-detection" directory from Github.
-3. Download any libraries needed depending on the input source.
-If the input is a photo or video, download PyTorch to access the python file imagenet.py.
+3. Download the required libraries corresponding with the desired input source.
+Hint: if the input is a photo or video, download PyTorch to access the python file imagenet.py.
 If the input is a camera, depending on the connection type (CSI, USB, etc.), you may have to download additional libraries.
 4. Open your computer's console.
 5. If not previously completed, change directories to human-detection.
 6. In the console, type "NET=models/human-detection" and run.